tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-08-on-visibility-and-influence.md

 - writing
 keywords:
 bitlink: https://rebrand.ly/hypothesisoncorpinfluence
-summary: "Can the same principles for visibility and influence online lead to visibility and influence inside corporate walls?"
+description: "Can the same principles for visibility and influence online lead to visibility and influence inside corporate walls?"
 ---

 One of the paradoxes of my career is to be recognized as a thought leader and influencer on the web among tech comm circles but to feel relatively insignificant and invisible at my place of work.
 In other words, to be a blogebrity online among the tech comm crowd, but to just be a nameless commoner at work with everyone else.
 This year I'd like to fix that ... somehow.